Saturday, August 6, 2022

 Once he regained some strength, Jeff participated in the Work Therapy program, first in janitorial and then in the distribution center warehouse.

 “City Mission has done wonders for me.
 “It’s really been a God-send.
 As a vet, it takes me a while to trust people.
 But God is love, and the City Mission is love.
-The staff here has shown God’s love to me in a way I’ve never experienced before.”
+The staff here have shown God’s love to me in a way I’ve never experienced before.”

 In 2018, Tim, an Air Force veteran, was living in a hotel behind a bar.
 He had lost his Mom and his job of nearly twenty years in 2010, and his life had been slowly unraveling ever since.
 “Before I came here,” he said, “there wasn’t a single activity in my life that didn’t involve a drink – even taking a shower.”